 Printed Maps & Music

-All printed music and maps have to be read in Duke Humfrey’s Library, with the exception of some early atlases which are read in Special Collections Reading Room.
-Open-shelf material relating to maps and music has also been transferred to Duke Humfrey's Library
+All printed music and maps and open-shelf books and journals relating to maps and music are (until August 2014) read in Duke Humfrey’s Library, with the exception of some early atlases which are read in Special Collections Reading Room.

-Readers wishing to consult medieval & modern western manuscripts, rare books, oriental, map and music manuscripts and certain other special collections (including the John Johnson Collection of Printed Ephemera) will continue to be directed to the temporary Special Collections Reading Room at the Radcliffe Science Library.
+Medieval & modern western manuscripts, rare books, oriental, map and music manuscripts and certain other special collections (including the John Johnson Collection of Printed Ephemera) are (until August 2014) consulted in the Special Collections Reading Room at the Radcliffe Science Library.

 If you have further questions about the moves and their impact on services, please contact Library staff as follows:

 +44 (0)1865 278202

 + 44 (0)1865 277047

 The Library apologises for the inconvenience this may cause and would be grateful for patience and understanding on the part of readers during this time of change.